Interpretability Guarantees with Merlin-Arthur Classifiers: Numerical Experiments

 the $k$-sparse polytope with radius $1$ limited to the positive octant.
 To optimise the objective we use the solver made available at \url{https://github.com/ZIB-IOL/StochasticFrankWolfe} with 200 iterations.

-\paragraph{UNet Approach} For the second case we model Merlin and Morgana using Neural Networks, specifically a UNet.
-We copy the UNet design by~\cite{ronneberger2015u} since it achieves good results in image segmentation, a task reasonably similar to ours.
+\paragraph{U-Net Approach} For the second case, we model Merlin and Morgana using NNs, specifically a U-Net that has already been used in the XAI domain to create saliency maps, see \citep{dabowski2017unets}.
+We copy the U-Net design by~\cite{ronneberger2015u} since it achieves good results in image segmentation, a task reasonably similar to ours.
 We predict mask values between zero and one for each image pixel, and rescale the mask should it lie outside of $\CB_k^d$.
-The binarisation of the mask is ignored during the backpropagation that trains the UNets and only employed to produce the masks that Arthur is trained on.
+The binarisation of the mask is ignored during the backpropagation that trains the U-Nets and only employed to produce the masks that Arthur is trained on.

-\paragraph{Hybrid Approach} In the Hybrid approach, Merlin is modelled by a UNet, whereas Morgana is still modelled by the FW-optimiser.
-This approach is useful since for a sound Arthur that cannot be fooled the training of the Morgana UNet becomes difficult and the UNet diverges.
-It then takes a while of training for the UNet to adapt, should Arthur open himself to possible adversarial masks.
+\paragraph{Hybrid Approach} In the Hybrid approach, Merlin is modelled by a U-Net, whereas Morgana is still modelled by the FW-optimiser.
+This approach is useful since for a sound Arthur that cannot be fooled, the training of the Morgana U-Net becomes difficult and the U-Net diverges.
+It then takes a while of training for the U-Net to adapt, should Arthur open himself to possible adversarial masks.
 The optimiser is applied to each individual image instead and can find possible weaknesses instantly.

-\paragraph{Class-Networks} One of the alternatives to Merlin and Morgana that we propose are class-specific UNets.
-Instead of Merlin and Morgana each being represented by a network, there is a UNet associated with each class that is trained to produce a feature mask that convinces Arthur of its own class for any input image, i.e., for $l\in [C]$ try to solve
+\paragraph{Class-Networks} One of the alternatives to Merlin and Morgana that we propose are class-specific U-Nets.
+Instead of Merlin and Morgana each being represented by a network, there is a U-Net associated with each class that is trained to produce a feature mask that convinces Arthur of its own class for any input image, i.e., for $l\in [C]$ try to solve